 Start with rethinking some of the company’s recipes to reduce sugar and investing to make the next generation of zero-calorie sweeteners while putting the consumer first.
 Without having to give up the great tastes they know and love, the primary goal is to give people the low and no-sugar drinks they want.

 According to World Health Organization (W.H.O.), people should limit their intake of added sugar to no more than 10 percent of their total daily kilojoule/energy intake.

-There are 37 grams (g) of sugar that is added in it, which is equal to almost 10 teaspoons (tsp), in a single can of cola.
+There are 37 grams (g) of sugar that is added to it, which is equal to almost 10 teaspoons (tsp), in a single can of cola.
 There is a growing trend of health-conscious individuals in the world.
-It has caused the food distributors to shift their focus on the healthy version of their products.
-Coke has come up with “Zero Calories” and “No sugar” options to cater the need of diet conscious customers.
+It has caused the food distributors to shift their focus to the healthy version of their products.
+Coke has come up with “Zero Calories” and “No sugar” options to cater to the need of diet-conscious customers.